-April 1, 2006 - Cretaceous Fossils, Lee Co, AL
+April 1, 2006 - Cretaceous Fossils, Russell Co, AL

-On a gray, overcast day that began with morning drizzle in Birmingham, and an unscheduled side trip to Georgia (don't ask), several BPS members participated in a paleontological salvage operation in Lee county, Alabama.
+On a gray, overcast day that began with morning drizzle in Birmingham, and an unscheduled side trip to Georgia (don't ask), several BPS members participated in a paleontological salvage operation in Russell county, Alabama.
 When the sun came out full force later in the day, it made us appreciate the cloud cover!

 This Cretaceous site is slated to become a subdivision in the near future, so a dig to excavate and conserve material from the best layers was organized and coordinated by Patrick Sean Bingham, a grad student at Auburn University.
 Patrick's thesis topic is “Stratigraphic and Paleoenvironmental Context of the Ingersoll shale, an Upper Cretaceous Conservation Lagerstätte, Eutaw Formation, Eastern Alabama”.
 Another grad student from Auburn University, Terry Knight, was also working on his thesis, “Exceptionally Preserved Soft-Bodied Fossils of the Ingersoll shale, an Upper Cretaceous Konservat-Lagerstätte in the Eutaw Formation of East-central Alabama".